Skip to content

 • Family Fishing Week: June 27 – July 5, 2026

-Some groups have different licensing requirements or exemptions.
-Examples can include:
+Some groups have different licensing requirements, exemptions, or deemed-licence rules.
+Common examples include:

 • veterans and active Canadian Armed Forces members (Ontario-resident rules can differ)